 She wakes up every morning looking for a fruit to eat.

-She has a fruit tree outside, so she picks a lemon.
+There’s a fruit tree outside, so she picks a lemon.

-She sits down, cuts the lemon, and takes a bite.
+The woman sits down, cuts the lemon, and takes a bite.

 The lemon is sour, and not at all what she wants for breakfast.